jasonemiller/jasonemiller.github.io/_posts/2023-08-25-CVARG-POTA-today.md

 To help facilitate this activity, a station can 'spot' an activator.
 This means the station has observed an activator in a park, and they announce that observation (that 'spot') to the community by posting at pota.app.
 (Yes, a hunter can 'self-spot'.)
 Spotting includes the frequency and mode that the activator is using.

 I've been getting info about today's trip from Andy Ludlum (K6AGL).
 He says that club members will spot or self-spot sometime today.
-Spots appear at this website:  [https://pota.app/#/](https://pota.app/#/).
+Spots appear at [this website](https://pota.app/#/).

-## WE ARE HUNTERS TODAY ##
+##WE ARE HUNTERS TODAY

 If you have time today, consider getting on the air to act as a hunter for CVARC's outing.
 We can help one another by monitoring the POTA spot page for information about the frequencies they will be using; if you see this, please share the info with everyone using this email listserv.